Project and File Navigationλ︎

 Treemacs is the default visual file browser in Spacemacs, providing a way to view and navigate all the directories and files in a project.
 Visit the Treemacs project for details of all its features

-SPC p t to toggle the Treemacs buffer, the latter opens Treemacs with the root set to the projectile project root.
+Space+f+t or Space+p+t toggles the Treemacs buffer, the latter opens Treemacs with the root set to the projectile project root.

 Ranger is great for quickly looking through files, thanks to its preview option.